 I soon realized that I was contributing to something I didn't even know existed.
 Again and again, I heard from a growing base of readers that they found Atheist Revolution to be a valuable source of information relevant to atheists.
 They directed me toward the handful of other atheist bloggers active at the time.
 Suddenly I was not alone.
 The reality-based community had developed a dynamic presence on the Internet.
 I was part of something important: a growing secular community tired of remaining silent.

 I decided that Atheist Revolution would focus on overcoming irrational belief and opposing Christian extremism.
 Atheism and secular activism would be the primary topics.
 I soon discovered that the precursors of my atheism (e.g., reason, secular education, critical thinking, skepticism) deserved attention, and I expanded my focus to include them.
 I also recognized that I was interested in other political and social issues (e.g., freethought, free speech, civil rights).

 Why Atheist Revolution?The United States is caught in the grasp of widespread religious delusion and Christian privilege.
 Secular education, and science education in particular, suffer from the promotion of superstition and myth.
 Social norms discourage even mild criticism of religious belief, and nonbelievers are demonized by liberals and conservatives alike.
 Anti-atheist bigotry is common and rarely brings rebuke.

 We need a revolution of the mind, a new era of Enlightenment when the shackles of faith are thrown off and reason is once again valued.
-For me, it is not about eradicating religious belief but about showing people that it is unnecessary, irrational, and destructive.
+For me, this revolution is not about eradicating religious belief; it is about showing people that it is unnecessary, irrational, and often destructive.